logpai/LoggingDescriptions/README.md

 Each folder of a project includes the following two files:

-* *(project)_code_log_pairs.txt*: This contains all the code-log pairs extracted from the project.
-The pairs from differnt files of the project are separated.
+* *(project)_code_log_pairs.txt*: This file contains all the code-log pairs extracted from the project.
+The pairs from different files of the project are separated.
 * *file_trace.txt*: To facilitate our data processing, different files of a project are renamed in the form of "sameple_ID".
 This file is used to help readers trace back to the original file.

 ## Data Extraction